ProdataSQL/DBA/AG-MoveLog/README.md

 - We cant move files while the SqlInstance is running and we cant take database offline.

 The sample script has a seven step process to automate moving log files en-mass with an Availability group.
-This is just a sample script so you would ahve to modify it for file locations and if you dont need all the steps
+This is just a sample script so you would have to modify it for file locations and if you dont need all the steps

 ## Step 1 Get Primary Replica and Turn off readable secondaries on the replica to be moved
 ```powershell